amaljose96/AlfredBot/Readme.md

 U: Mumbai
 A (checks, adds to CSV, adds person to group, updates time sheet)
 A: You have been added to the group.
 Do go through the pinned messages.
 Check @f1junejulydiscussions for doubts.
+`

 #### Subtasks:
-A. Maintain conversation (welcome, next question, back, cancel, what's my time slot)
+- Maintain conversation (welcome, next question, back, cancel, what's my time slot)
-B. Parsing input (parsing time and consulate and check if valid)
+- Parsing input (parsing time and consulate and check if valid)
-C. Checking if slot exists (from parsed input check with timesheet CSV if slot is free)
+- Checking if slot exists (from parsed input check with timesheet CSV if slot is free)
-D. Updating CSV, Group and time sheet (update users CSV, timesheet CSV, add user to group [to be explored], update Google sheet with new user's name)
+- Updating CSV, Group and time sheet (update users CSV, timesheet CSV, add user to group [to be explored], update Google sheet with new user's name)
-E. Current status: User can know what his timeslot is and how many misses are left
+- Current status: User can know what his timeslot is and how many misses are left

 ### 2. Management